Skip to content

 Custom Elements / Web Components

-Custom elements / web components are HTML elements that contains at least one dash (-).
+Custom elements / web components are HTML elements that contain at least one dash (-).
 Since - cannot be used in Python identifiers, use underscore (_) instead:

 Using custom elements